DarkBuffalo/AutoLISP/README.md

 My own autolisp routines, with some commands and routines for luthiery specific drawing tasks

 ## startup.lsp
-My CorelCAD startup file, to automatically load my customizations
+My CorelCAD startup file, to automatically load my customizations.
+The program searches the support file search path for a startup.lsp file.
+If the file is found, it is loaded into memory.
+The folder:
+%APPDATA%\CorelCAD x64\21.2.3515\Support

 ## divisions.lsp
 It allow to construct new lines from the division between two defined points